Vadim-Pelyushenko/Personal-Projects/Pattern Detection/Polynomial Interpolation/README.txt

 The polynomial of the lowest degree that fits will be outputted.
 But at most the polynomial will be of degree (n-1) if given n inputs.
-This program could be done trivially were it to be turned into an augmented matrix and solved with Reduced Row Echelon Form.
+This program could be done trivially were it to be turned into an augmented matrix and solved by putting in Reduced Row Echelon Form.
 However, the runtime complexity for solving a matrix is O(n^3).
 The runtime complexity of the algorithm I've come up with is O(n^2)...
 My proof for this as of yet unwritten, but can be described in person :P